ES-DOC/pyosl/docs/06_simple_examples.md

 The `mp_base.py` and `mp_property.py` modules provide the necessary core functionality for extending OntoBase class to support making instances fully respect class properties, so that

 1. instances respects the `pstr` property,
+1. instances of documents have document metadata,
 1. instances can be compared, and
 1. instances of classes have typed attributes from the ontology.

-This latter is achieved by ensuring that where a class has a property definition of the form:
+The first three of these are implemented by methods in the ``Base`` class.
+The fourth is achieved by ensuring that where a class has a property definition of the form:

 ```("name", "target", "cardinality", "docstring")```